NoahHammons/Face_detect/README.md

 # Face_detect
-working with the FER library
+Will detect the emotions based on your face on your webcam live using the FRE library